Did you know that 65% of the population of Iceland lives in the capital city of Reykjavik?

 Plan Your Iceland Road Trip Today

 Interested in learning more?
-You can find more Iceland travel inspiration on our blog.
+You can find more Iceland travel inspiration on our blogs.
 When it comes to planning your trip to Iceland, make sure you make your booking early.
 Whether it be a tour, accommodation, or renting a car, planning ahead can help you secure the best rates.

 Looking for a car that can conquer Iceland’s rugged roads?
 Look no further than Blue Car Rental.
 Feel free to visit our website and book one of our cars for your next road trip today!